 Trust Account Duties

 A trust account that holds deposits and rent monies for the benefit of the asset owner is a common ground for fiduciary duty breaches.
-The law precludes a manager from commingling the client’s trust funds with a broker or manager-owned funds.
+The law precludes a manager from blending the client’s trust funds with a broker or manager-owned funds.

-Surprisingly another common example of commingling of funds occurs when the property management fee is not timely withdrawn from the trust account.
-Sometimes a delay of twenty-five (25) days could be considered commingling where a desktop is located.
+Surprisingly, another common example of commingling of funds occurs when the property management fee is not timely withdrawn from the trust account.
+Sometimes, a delay of twenty-five (25) days could be considered commingling where a desktop is located.
 Trust funds must also be deposited with expediency.
 Some states require that deposits must be deposited by no later than the next business day.

 Commingling of Trust Funds is a Serious Offense